 Pfingstegg Fly Line is open from mid-spring to mid-autumn from 10:30 a.m. until 5:00 p.m.
 During the summer months, closing time is adjusted to 5:30 p.m.

 Entry starts at approximately 12+ CHF for adults and 8+ CHF for children under 15.
 There are package discounts if you plan to have multiple runs.
 You can check pfingstegg.ch to see the packages and the exact opening dates.

 Pfingstegg Toboggan Run

 Want more fun in Pfingstegg?
 Then you must try Toboggan Run.
 It’s another fun activity in Grindelwald, a reason why people visit Grindelwald.
-This is definitely the best fun you can have in Pfingstegg, suitable for both kids and adults.
+This is definitely the best fun you can have in Pfingstegg, suitable for kids and adults.

 Here will probably feel some adrenaline, especially when you pass through the curves on the 700+ meter (2300+ feet) downhill track.
 You can speed up to an exhilarating speed of 40 kph (25 mph) in Pfingstegg Toboggan Run.

 Sure, you can drive fast in Pfingstegg Toboggan Run, but you might as well want to slow down to enjoy the spectacular alpine views along the tracks.
 Stopping in the middle is prohibited, however.